himanshukj17122000/Simulation-Project-/doc/RPS_DESIGN.md

 The player class contains the attribute of the player score.
 The methods it contains are an update score method which updates the player score, and a get score method which returns the player score.
-You also need a private attribute which is updated after each round to represent the current destructor, a pickDestructor method, and a returnDistructor method.
+You also need a private attribute which is updated after each round to represent the current destructor, a pickDestructor method, and a return Destructor method.

 Main

-The main class has to ininitalize the destructor, using an input file that specifies what a Destructor destroys and what destroys the particular Destructor.
+The main class has to initialize the destructor, using an input file that specifies what a Destructor destroys and what destroys the particular Destructor.
 This would be accomplished with the Destroyer class methods.
 There is also a method which creates a set of all potential destroyers from the same input file.